 - In person: Mitchell TS200 Mon-Fri 7 a.m. to 5:30 p.m.

 Our online payment service enables you to pay patient bills quickly, securely and conveniently.
 You can pay all or part of your bill online.
 There are no fees associated with paying your bill online or on the phone.
 We accept: Check, Visa, MasterCard, American Express (excluding HPS), Discover, Debit and HSA/FSA.

 If you need help understanding your bill, please reach out to our financial assistance team at 888-220-0340.

-Mail: Send payment(s) to the address located on your bill statement.
+Send payment(s) to the address located on your billing statement.

 As a patient, it is in your best interest to know and understand your insurance plan benefits and your responsibility for any deductibles, co-insurance or co-payment amounts prior to any visit.
 Not all services are covered in all insurance contracts.
 If your insurance plan does not cover a service or procedure, you may be liable for full payment of the bill.

 To find out what your insurance plan covers and what your financial obligation may be, call the Customer Service or Member Services Department of your insurance company (the phone numbers are on your insurance card).
 Your employer's human resources department may also be a source of information and assistance.

 It is important to understand your insurance plan’s current benefit and coverage rules.
 Policies and coverage determinations may vary from year to year.
 Please be aware that our outpatient visits are billed as “hospital-based outpatient clinics” and not private doctor office visits.
 Some insurance plans pay different benefit levels for each type of visit.
 You should also check that your insurance company lists both your physician and hospital as participating providers.
 It is possible that only the physician or the hospital participates with your insurance plan.
 If you have services provided by an out-of-network provider, you may be at risk for a greater out-of-pocket financial responsibility.